This is a list of foods recommended by Chinese herbal doctors for women:

 Tips on eating goji berry:

 “The more, the better” doesn’t apply to goji berries.
 A serving shouldn’t exceed 20-30 grams a day.
 Over-consumption can result in diarrhea.
-If you have a cold or the you should avoid eating goji berries.
+If you have a cold, you should avoid eating goji berries.

 4. Black sesame seeds